-Severe weather is an expected cost of living or doing business in the Houston area.
+Severe weather is an expected cost of living or doing business in many areas.
 Whether the harsh conditions are the result of a hurricane, tornado, or powerful thunderstorms, the threat of hail is constant.
-These balls of solid ice have the potential to shatter windows, punch holes in roofs, or damage exterior heating and cooling units.
+These balls of solid ice have the potential to shatter windows, punch holes in roofs, damage exterior heating and cooling units.

 Property owners will rightly want to pursue compensation for these losses by filing an insurance claim through their homeowners or businessowners policy.
-However, the insurance companies may be hesitant to make payments or may offer a settlement for a fraction of the value of the damage.
-It is in these situations that a Houston hail damage claims lawyer at Kirk Law Firm, PLLC might be able to help.
-Our first party insurance claims attorneys work to evaluate the source of damage, compare that with your insurance policy, and demand that insurance companies comply with their contractual obligations and state law.
+However, the insurance companies may deny coverage or offer a settlement for a fraction of the value of the damage.
+It is in these situations that a hail damage claims attorney at Kirk Law Firm, PLLC can help.
+Our insurance claims attorneys work to evaluate the source of damage, analyze your insurance policy, and demand that insurance companies comply with their contractual obligations and Texas state law.

-Any owner of real estate knows that the specific terms and conditions of a homeowners or business owners policy are crucial.
-While these may appear to be catch-all policies, the fact is that a policy will only provide protection against certain forms of hail damage.
+Any owner of real estate knows that the specific terms and conditions of a homeowner or business owners insurance policy are crucial.
+While these may appear to be catch-all policies, in fact insurance companies often try to deny hail damage claims for a variety of reasons.

-If it appears that a policy does cover the damage caused by hail, it is vital to evaluate the actions of insurance companies when dealing with the claim.
+If the policy covers hail damage, it is vital to evaluate the actions of insurance company when dealing with the claim.
 While it is not illegal for an insurance company to deny a claim for a legitimate reason, it does violate state law for an insurance company to deny a claim in bad faith.
-It is also a violation of the law under Texas Insurance Code § 542.003 for an insurance company to:
+It is a violation of the law under Texas Insurance Code § 542.003 for an insurance company to:

-Once it become apparent that hail did cause damage under a policy, those insurance companies must make an immediate fair settlement offer.
+Once it becomes apparent that hail did cause damage under a policy, insurance companies must make an immediate fair settlement offer.
 This offer must align with the terms of the policy as well as estimates for a thorough repair.

-If an insurance company commits any act of bad faith, they may be liable for damages under this law.
-A demand for compensation can include not just the payment of a claim, but also interest payments while waiting for the case to resolve and even attorney’s fees.
-Allowing a Houston hail damage claims lawyer at Kirk Law Firm, PLLC to take the lead in a case could improve the chances of receiving fair compensation after an insurance company acts in bad faith.
+If an insurance company commits any act of bad faith, they may be liable for damages under Texas state law.
+A demand for compensation can include not just the payment of a claim, but also interest payments and even attorney’s fees.
+Allowing a hail damage attorney at Kirk Law Firm, PLLC to take the lead in your claim could improve the chances of receiving fair compensation after an insurance company acts in bad faith.